chuuwee/lineage/README.md

 # Lineage

-Short set of scripts intended to support raid / guild leads in populating DKP tracking website.
+Short set of applications intended to support raid / guild leads in populating DKP tracking website.

 ## Instructions

-### Running script
+There are three applications available in the tool kit:

-* Install Python 3.10
+* `dkp-monitor.exe`
-* Run `pip install -r requirements.txt` to get dependencies.
+  * This is for raid leads / site admins who can submit DKP logs freely.
+It will request a login and password for the site, followed by your characters logfile.
-* Run `python scripts/login.py`
+* `dkp-monitor-guest.exe`
+  * This is for raiders who would like to assist in running a raid, and can run what amounts to an offline version of the above scripts.
+It will ask for your characters logfile, and generate files with extension *.raid as you capture raid attendance.
+Hand these to a raid lead for upload.
-* Run `python scripts/monitor.py`
+* `dkp-upload.exe`
+  * Parses *.raid files of captured raids.
+Will ask for your login (unless you're logged in) and the location of the relevant *.raid file.

+All three applications will output state information about what they're capturing as they run.

+Consider keeping your log around in the event you need or want to corroborate any of the application's decisions.

 ### In game commands